4. Scenes page

 4.4.6.
 Step Forward / Step Backward

-With the forward/backward button we can reproduce the graphical evolution of a layer over time, by going 1 step forward or backward along the timeline.
+With the forward/backward button, the graphical evolution of a layer over time can be reproduced, by going 1 step forward or backward along the timeline.
 The length of the steps depends on the speed setting.

 ../_images/4-32.png